 And, you darling, why are you fierce?
 Did you ride a motorcycle through India?
 Sleep in the Sahara?
 Survive Cancer?
 Have your own survival theory?
 Are a visible woman after 50?
 Have stayed happily married for 50 + years!
 Remember to laugh?

-Whatever your reasons and each of you have dozens I proclaim you a fierce modern matriarch after 50.
+Whatever your reasons and each of you have dozens, I proclaim you a fierce modern matriarch after 50.
+Reflecting on quote-worthy truths can inspire you to embrace your fierceness and recognize the profound insights that shape your journey.
 Now, you have to proclaim why you are.
-Write your list.
+Write your list as if sharing it with a long-time friend.
 Amen.

 If you enjoyed this story, please subscribe!